rockerbacon/cpp-benchmark/README.md

-This is just a template for quickly creating projects using the Assertions C++ Framework
+This project uses the Assertions C++ Framework.
+For instructions on building, testing, etc, check [the Assertions Wiki](https://github.com/rockerbacon/assertions/wiki).

-All documentation on the ideas behind Assertions are available in [THE WIKI](https://github.com/rockerbacon/assertions/wiki).
+Documentation on how to use the framework currently WIP.